 “Wonderful, Kaveri’s no-bugs ointment,” Madoc said, setting aside a small bag sewn of leather worn thin, with a Forest glyph marked on it in something dark purple-blue.
 “We’re going to be glad we have it overnight.
 What else?”

 “I have that one too,” Tyrel said.
 “Oh, good, bandages—I hope we won’t need ’em, but I’m glad we have ’em.
 This bag’s got a Forester protection glyph on one side.”
 He opened the drawstring top.
-“Powdered plant stuff.
+“Powder of some kind.
 She can’t leave the fort, how does she get this stuff?”

 “Trade with the farm and kitchen thralls, probably.
-Sounds like the stuff Mom used to mix with oil and paint along the windowsill and doorsill and hearth to keep spirits out.
+It’s all plants and they’re mostlty considered weeds anyway.
+I think that glyph is the one from the stuff Mom used to mix with oil and paint along the windowsill and doorsill and hearth to keep ghosts and curses out.
 And oh look, a flask of oil.”

 “Not sure how that’ll be useful, but who knows?”
 He pulled out the last item from the pack: a small disk of wood rubbed smooth with a complex unfamiliar glyph painted on it in black and red.
 A thin leather thong had been knotted around it to form a kind of net holding it securely, and the ends tied together to form a loop long enough to fit over his head easily.
 “What’s this?”